-Well-irrigated local croplands saw soil moisture levels fall 11⁄2 inches or more last week due to hot, dry weather.
-Next week, soils will lose less as crops use less water due to lower temperatures, higher humidity, and rain.
+Well-irrigated local croplands saw soil moisture levels fall 1⁄2 to 11⁄2 inches last week depending on how much rain fell.
+Next week, soils will lose even less as crops use less water due to lower temperatures, higher humidity, and potential rain.
 Soils lose less moisture where crops are stressed by low water content and where crops are maturing (small grains) or where recently cut or grazed.
 As always, check your soil with sensors, probes or shovels to be sure you add enough water.
 You can reduce evaporation loss by increasing ground cover after haying so less of the soil surface is exposed to high temperatures.